michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 				};

 	ThetaCloud::write()
-		Method that can be used to publish data to modules registered using :term:`ThetaCloud::addWriteHandler()`.
+		Method that can be used to publish data to modules registered using :term:`ThetaCloud::addWriteHandler()` so it can be *consumed*.

-		Only handler registered to handle ``topic`` that is equal to published ``SensorData.name`` will be called.
+		Only handler registered to consume ``topic`` that is equal to published ``SensorData.name`` will be called.

 		.. note::
 			Publishing data using this function **will not** send it to :term:`ThetaCloud::Emit` function registered